-Hamstring muscle injuries occur frequently in athletes who engage in sports that demand sprinting, including track, soccer, and basketball.
+Hamstring strain occurs frequently in athletes who engage in sports that demand to sprint.
+For example track, soccer, and basketball.
 A pulled hamstring or strain is an injury to the muscles behind the thigh.
 Most hamstring injuries respond well to simple, nonsurgical treatments.

 Anatomy of the hamstring muscle group